hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 >> pad-decimals 10.0 1.0
 == "10."
 ```
 Did I say no edge cases considered ?
-In fact I do not think I will use it, too low level í ½í¸‰
+In fact I do not think I will use it, too low level ğŸ˜‰

 [19:50:12](#1667418612415vmcnt:gitter.im) <ne1uno (ne1uno)>:
 https://gist.github.com/toomasv/006aaa95a0da02844916451fce8a6fcf#file-form-to-red   I think it needs a fix after more recent changes, `head pad ...`